constantbourdrez/constantbourdrez.github.io/_pages/about.md

 🔬 My research interests are in the field of deep learning, reinforcement learning, speech processing, and computational cognitive (neuro)science, with a particular focus on interpretability.

-🖥️ I'm currently looking for a internship for April 2025 that could lead to a potential PhD contract.
+🖥️ I'm currently looking for an internship for April 2025 that could lead to a potential PhD contract.

 # Few Highlights